Office of Faculty and Staff Labor Relations

 Campus Applicability: Storrs and Regional Campuses

-1. Unlawfully distributing, selling, possessing, using, or being under the influence of alcohol or drugs when on the job or subject to duty;
+1. Unlawfully distributing, selling or offering for sale, possessing, using, or being under the influence of alcohol, drugs, or controlled substances (including marijuana) when on the job or subject to duty;

 2. Misusing or willfully neglecting University property, funds, materials, equipment, or supplies;

-3. Fighting, engaging in horseplay, or acting in any manner which endangers the safety of oneself or others.
-This prohibition includes acts of violence as well as threats of violence.
+3. Fighting, engaging in unruly or disruptive behavior, or acting in any manner which endangers the safety of oneself or others.
+This prohibition includes but is not limited to acts of aggression, intentional or not, as well as threats of violence;

 5. Interfering in any way with the work of others;